NNPDF/nnpdf/README.md

 ### Code documentation

-THe code is documented with Doxygen, if you find methods or classes not fully documented open a issue request.
+The C++ code is documented with Doxygen, if you find methods or classes not fully documented open a issue request.

 ### Layout documentation